 - A Video Management System (VMS)

-Many higher education institutions already have a video conferencing and LMS in place, such as Zoom or Webex for your video conferencing and Moodle, Blackboard, or Canvas as an LMS.
-Adding a VMS system offers the central hub that connects the LMS and the video conferencing and makes all video content easy to use.
-Even if you already have a VMS in place, you may be wondering if that is the best solution for your institution.
+Many higher education institutions already use a video conferencing tool such as Zoom or Webex and an LMS such as Moodle, Blackboard, or Canvas.
+Adding a VMS offers a central hub that connects your LMS and video conferencing, making all video content easy to use.
+Even if you already have a VMS in place, you may be wondering if it is still the best solution for your institution.

 - What is a Video Management System?